Lemoncode/master-frontend-lemoncode/03-bundling/01-webpack/16-bundle-analyzer/README.md

 ## Prerequisites

 Prerequisites, you will need to have nodejs installed in your computer.
-If you want to follow this step guides you will need to take as starting point sample _05 dotenv_.
+If you want to follow this step guides you will need to take as starting point sample _15-dotenv_.

 ## Steps